 With a prompt, Creegan reaches out and extends his hand.
 “Hi!” he says with a smile and firm handshake.

-Creegan was diagnosed with Autism at age 3.
+Creegan was diagnosed with Autism at age three.
 Shortly after that, Creegan’s parents learned about Applied Behavior Analysis (ABA) therapy through their local school district.
 ABA is the process of systematically applying interventions based upon the principles of learning theory to improve socially significant behaviors.
-During his childhood, Creegan was involved in 5-7 hours/day of ABA therapy.
+During his childhood, Creegan was involved in five to seven hours per day of ABA therapy.
 For parents, this type of schedule can be exhausting.
 Creegan’s mom would often go to her full-time job with an hour and a half of sleep during the early years.

 The time and effort invested has paid off for Creegan.
 “I’m so glad we did it.”
 Creegan’s mom adds enthusiastically.
 “We got him to read, write and talk.”
 His mom humbly downplays her involvement, crediting her son’s success to a great support system including family, friends, school districts and various social service programs along the way.
 She adds that most of the credit should go to Creegan.
 “He has worked so hard over the years.”